INI-CET Exam: Eligibility Criteria & Participating Institutes

 Foreign nationals must obtain the NOC from the Indian government’s Ministry of Health and Family Welfare.
 It should be submitted to the Examination Section before the deadline.

-The deadline for foreign nationals to apply and appear in the INI-CET for PG courses for the July 2025 session was May 16, 2025.
+The deadline for foreign nationals to apply and appear in the INI-CET for PG courses for July 2026 will be declared soon.
 The application form must be submitted appropriately and accompanied by a “No Objection Certificate” from the Ministry of Health & Family Welfare, Government of India.

 Only candidates who were born before March 4, 2021, and obtained their OCI card before that date, are eligible for open category (unreserved) seats for Indian nationals.
 They won’t be considered for seats designated for foreigners.